How to Prepare for Camping With Dogs

 Bureau of Land Management (BLM) land – BLM-managed lands have both developed and dispersed campgrounds.
 If you plan to hike with you dog on a BLM-managed trail, check the trail’s website or call the local BLM office for leash policies.

-Next, make sure they′re doing OK physically.
+Schedule a check-up to make sure your dog doing OK physically.
 You don’t need to take your dog to the vet before every camping trip, but they should be healthy.
 If they’re not feeling well, it’s not the best idea to bring your dog camping.

-Lastly, make sure their vaccines are up to date.
-Viruses such as rabies and lyme disease are often spread in through feces and in urine, which dogs can pick up while walking on a trail or drinking from and swimming in open water.
+Your dog’s vaccines should be up to date.
+Viruses such as rabies and Lyme disease are often spread through feces and in urine, which dogs can pick up while walking on a trail or drinking from and swimming in open water.
 Don’t forget to protect them against fleas and ticks, too!
-(Source: Dr. Leslie)
+(Source: Preston Buff, in-house Board-Certified Animal Nutritionist)

 Other vaccines to consider: